byrpatrick/api_standard-library_golang_hello-world/README.md

 You can try out any of our full stack demos to see the client-server Auth0 workflow in action using your preferred front-end and back-end technologies.

+## Test the Admin Endpoint

+The `/admin` endpoint requires the access token to contain the `read:admin-messages` permission.
+The best way to simulate this client-server secured request is to use any of the Hello World client demo apps to log in as a user that has that permission.

+Use following steps to create a user with `read:admin-messages` permission.

+- Head back to your Auth0 API page, click on "Settings" tab.
+Toggle "Enable RBAC" and "Add Permissions in the Access Token" to enabled state.
+Click "Save" at bottom of this page.

+- Click "Permissions" tab on your Auth0 API page.
+Add a new permission with `Scope` as `read:admin-messages`, use any `Description` of your choice.

+- Create an `admin` role from the Auth0 dashboard, under "User Management"

+- Go to "Permissions" tab of the `admin` role and click "Add Permissions".
+Select your API from the dropdown and add the `read:admin-messages` permission to the role.

+- Assign the `admin` role to any existing user.
+You can also create a new user and assign `admin` role to the new user instead.

 ## API Endpoints

 ### 🔓 Get public message